-Everything you require is provided in this self contained 2 storey, 2 bedroom apartment including a secure car parking bay, reverse cycle air conditioning, laundry facilities and a port-a-cot and high chair.
+Everything you require is provided in this self contained 2 level, 2 bedroom apartment including WIFI, a secure car parking bay, reverse cycle air conditioning, laundry facilities and a babies port-a-cot & high chair.

 Enjoy your morning coffee in the private internal courtyard or walk up the street to Fremantle's famous cappuccino strip.
 Pakenham Palace is located directly opposite Fremantle's most popular cafe/restaurant 'Bread in Common' which also offers daily freshly made bread